-- □ Formulating strategies and concepts (I)

-- □ Analyzing (II)

-- □ Applying technical expertise ((II)

-- □ Learning and researching (II)

-- $\Box$ Planning and organizing (II)

-- IV.
-Recruitment Qualifications

-Education:
+Core Values Commitment Diversity and inclusion Integrity Core competencies Communication (II) Working with people (I) Drive for results (I) Functional Competencies: Analyzing (II) Applying technical expertise ((II) Learning and researching (II) Planning and organizing (II)

-A university degree in one of the following fields is required: public health/nutrition, pediatric health, family health, health research, global/international health, health policy and/or management, environmental health sciences, biostatistics, socio-medical, health education, epidemiology, or another relevant technical field.
+VI.
+Recruitment Qualifications Education: A university degree in one of the following fields is required: public health/nutrition, pediatric health, family health, health research, global/international health, health policy and/or management, environmental health sciences, biostatistics, socio-medical, health education, epidemiology, or another relevant technical field.
+Experience: A minimum of two years of professional experience in one or more of the following areas is required: public health/nutrition planning and management, maternal and neonatal health care, or health emergency/humanitarian preparedness.

-Experience:

-A minimum of two years of professional experience in one or more of the following areas is required: public health/nutrition planning and management, maternal and neonatal health care, or health emergency/humanitarian preparedness.

 Experience working in a developing country is considered as an asset.
 Relevant experience in a UN system agency or organization is considered as an asset.

-Language Requirements:

-Fluency in English is required.
-Knowledge of another official UN language or local language of the duty station is considered as an asset.
+Language Requirements: Fluency in English is required.
+Knowledge of another official UN language and local language of the duty station is considered as an asset.